turingcompl33t/site/posts/2025-12-2-makemore-bigram.md

 'vybeartosay'
 ```

-In terms of names, these samples leave something to be desired.
+As names, these samples leave something to be desired.
 The underlying issue is that character bigrams produce a simple model of the training data, capturing only small, local structure.
+In future posts in this series we'll construct more sophisticated models that produce names that are subjectively higher in quality (i.e. realism).

 ### Loss Function

-In addition to manually evaluating the model's quality by sampling from it, we'd like some means of computing this automatically.
-What we need is a _loss function_ - a function that takes as input our model and some data and produces a single number that summarizes the model's quality with respect to that data.
+In addition to subjectively evaluating the model's quality by sampling from it, we'd like some means of computing its quality automatically.
+We need a _loss function_ - a function that takes as input our model and some data and produces a single number that summarizes the model's quality with respect to that data.
 Typically, loss functions follow the convention that higher values are worse while lower values (closer to `0`) are better.

 We can start constructing our loss function by observing that we can calculate the probability that the model assigns to each bigram in the dataset: